JPriyasathya/fake-news-detection--BDA/README.md

 Random Forest Classifier

-LSTM (Neural Network)

-🎯 The model achieves the highest accuracy using Logistic Regression with TF-IDF feature extraction.
+The model achieves the highest accuracy using Logistic Regression with TF-IDF feature extraction.

 **Features**